 Our promise: Caffè Lusso means a luxurious coffee, and we will never compromise that.

-In his spare time he dabbles in preparing French cuisine for friends, studying wine history, playing the guitar, keeping a close watch on the Seattle Sounders FC, and staying connected with several nonprofit organizations including Rescue:Freedom International, Liberty Road Foundation and Agros International.
+On the weekends he dabbles in classical French cuisine, continuing wine education, keeping a close watch on the Seattle Sounders FC, and staying connected with several nonprofit organizations including Rescue:Freedom International and Orphan Relief and Rescue.

 Sean Harwin began his coffee career in 2009 by working in a cafe while living in Colorado.
 After moving to the greater Seattle area he discovered Caffè Lusso and what a beautiful artisan craft looks like.
 After 3 years of being an apprentice, he became the Director of Roastery Operations in 2013.
 His competitive nature helps drive him to ensure the quality of coffee that is produced is unmatched.